kyphan38/arca/assets/docs/1-foundations/system design/beginner/1-computer-architecture.md

 QUestion 4: Why is "just getting a bigger server" (vertical scaling) often not a viable long-term strategy for large-scale systems?

-## Why We Start with Computer Basics
+## Why We Start With Computer Basics

 - To understand how large computer systems (called distributed systems) are designed, we first need to know how a single computer works
 - From a software point of view, a computer has a few main parts: the disk, memory (RAM), the processor (CPU), and the CPU's cache